The Manhattan curve, ergodic theory of topological flows and rigidity: Preliminaries

 where $O(x, R)$ (resp.\ $O'(x, R')$) are the shadows defined by $d$ (resp.\ $d_\ast$).
-This follows from the stability of rough geodesics and the fact that any pair of points in $\G \cup \partial \G$ are connected by a $C$-rough geodesic in $(\G, d)$ for some $C$.
-Therefore omitting the dependency on $d$ in the shadow $O(x, R)$ would not cause any confusion, up to changing the thickness parameter $R$.
+This follows from the stability of rough geodesics and the fact that every pair of points in $\G \cup \partial \G$ are connected by a $C$-rough geodesic in $(\G, d)$ for some $C$.
+Therefore omitting the dependency on $d$ in the shadow $O(x, R)$ will not cause any confusion, up to changing the thickness parameter $R$.